-Bwindi Impenetrable Forest National Park - Gorilla Trekking
+Bwindi Forest National Park Uganda

-Bwindi Impenetrable Forest National Park is located in southwestern Uganda, on the edge of the rift valley.
+Gorilla trekking in Uganda is done at Bwindi Impenetrable Forest National Park, located in the southwestern region, on the edge of the rift valley.
 Commonly referred to as the impenetrable forest, Bwindi is bordered by the Democratic Republic of Congo (DRC) on the western side; Kabale town to the southeast is the nearest main town to the park, 29 kilometers away by road.
 It covers an area of 331 square kilometers and is located in the highest parts of Kigezi highlands with an altitude of 1,190 to 2,607 meters above sea level and 60% of this magical park has an elevation of over 2,000 meters above sea level.
 The highest elevation in the park is Rwamunyonyi hill at the eastern edge and the lowest part of the park is located at its most northern tip.
 Bwindi currently has six sectors namely; Buhoma, Nkuringo, Ruhija, Rushaga, Nyundo and Rubugiri with Buhoma and Nkuringo emerging as one of the most visited sectors.
 The proximity of the national park to the border of Rwanda has long made it possible for tourists to combine Uganda gorilla trekking and Rwanda gorilla trekking experiences in a single itinerary.
 Such trips can begin either way depending on a client's preference making it possible to do Gorilla trekking in Bwindi from Rwanda - about (4 - 5 hours drive) from Kigali.

 Bwindi impenetrable forest is a typical tropical rain forest with an annual mean temperature range of a minimum of 7–15°C to a maximum of 20–27°C. Its annual rainfall ranges from 1,400 to 1,900 millimeters.
 The heavy rains climax from March to April and from September to November.
 Bwindi forest plays a key role in regulating the outside area's environment and climate.
 Bwindi Impenetrable Forest National Park was designated as a national park in 1991 and in 1994, it was listed as a UNESCO world heritage site because of its ecological importance and a 10 square kilometer area was incorporated into the park.
 The lush forest became popular to the world because of Gorilla trekking!
 It is a habitat for more than half of the world’s remaining Mountain Gorilla population.
 These gentle primates are highly endangered species and the forest possesses more than 360 individuals of the plausible 800 plus mountain gorillas in the entire world.
 They are highly endangered because of poaching, habitat loss and diseases.
 This national park generates one of the highest revenues to Uganda Wildlife Authority among st all the safari parks in Uganda.
 Gorilla trekking here requires a permit that costs $600 each and can be purchased from Uganda Wildlife Authority offices in Kamwokya, Kampala - Uganda.
 This money goes towards the further conservation of mountain gorillas hence, try to look at the money you are spending on permits in a perspective of helping these endangered mountain gorillas grow and multiply in numbers.